Senior Care and Housing Costs

 Home Health Aides

-Home health aides provide help with personal ADLs like bathing, dressing, and appointment planning.
+The requirements to be a home health aide vary by state.
+Home health workers are usually unlicensed.
+Many undergo training and are required to complete a competency evaluation.3 Home health aides provide help with personal ADLs like bathing, dressing, and appointment planning.
 They may also shop for groceries and cook meals.
-In addition to these tasks, home health aides also provide basic health services as needed.
+In addition to these tasks, home health aides also provide typical health services as needed.
 These often include medication management, checking vital signs, and wound care.
-They may also help with mobility assists like wheelchairs and artificial limbs.
+They may also help with mobility-assisting products, such as wheelchairs and artificial limbs.

-Private insurance often provides some level of coverage for home health support.
-Check with your plan to determine what they will cover and potential out-of-pocket costs.
+Private insurance often provides some coverage for home health support.
+Check with your plan to determine what it will cover and your potential out-of-pocket costs.
+Medicaid coverage varies from state to state, but it often covers home health and personal care services.
+Medicaid coverage varies from state to state, but it often covers home health and personal care services.5

 Homemaker Services